ibm-cloud-docs/RegistryImages/ibm-node-strong-pm/index.md

 You can use the **ibm-node-strong-pm** image from the {{site.data.keyword.Bluemix_notm}} Catalog to try out a single container in {{site.data.keyword.containershort_notm}}.
 The image is started with a running instance of the StrongLoop Process Manager, which you can access as soon as the container is available.
 Using an instance of StrongLoop Arc that is connected to that Process Manager, you can push a Node.js application and access it.
 {:shortdesc}

-**Note:** Before you begin, review the terms of use for IBM certified images in the Usage section of the [websphere-liberty Docker library](https://github.com/docker-library/docs/tree/master/websphere-liberty).
+**Note:** Before you begin, review the terms of use for {{site.data.keyword.IBM_notm}} certified images in the Usage section of the [websphere-liberty Docker library](https://github.com/docker-library/docs/tree/master/websphere-liberty).

 1. From the catalog, select **Containers** and choose the **ibm-node-strong-pm** image to build your container from.
 2. Create a single container.